denten-books/plain-text/3-format.md

 paying attention to---can sharpen readers' sensibilities, preparing them for an independent interpretive strategy of their own.
 There is no need to explain under this model, only describe.
 The history of interpretation Sontag objects to is one that privileges content over form.
-The very words "explication" and "exegesis" imply the movement from the inside to the outside.
+The words "explication" and "exegesis" imply the movement from the inside to the outside.
 For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives that give rise to a particular form of an